ario704/ario704/README.md

 - Experienced with backend development using .NET Core and Django.
 - Frontend development with React and Angular.
-- Can employ WordPress for content management systems.
+- Can employ WordPress content management system.
 - Comfortable working with and managing Linux servers.

 ## Game Development Hobby